-In 1989, Houghton[25] at Chiron laboratories in California (now part of Novartis) tried a combination of molecular biology and immunology methods.
+In 1989, Houghton[25] at Chiron Laboratories in California (now part of Novartis) tried a combination of molecular biology and immunology methods.
 They extracted nucleic acid from plasma and cloned it in an expression vector (GT11) creating a phage expression library.
 This technique enabled them to identify the first epitope characteristic of the HCV envelope in 1989[11].
 They later named it HCV.
 Houghton rapidly came up with the idea of developing immunoassays to detect antibodies to protein products of those clones establishing a blood test for HCV which he evaluated using Alter’s blood samples’ collection at NIH[26].
 They correctly identified all samples which were thought to be infected with the virus as well as all negative controls.
 This was a major milestone for medicine and public health.
-It allowed blood banks to screen all blood supplies resulting in an immediate and dramatic drop in the incidence of post transfusion hepatitis.
+It allowed blood banks to screen all blood supplies resulting in an immediate and dramatic drop in the incidence of post-transfusion hepatitis.